Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Evaluation of optical flow approaches

 In this experiment, we directly evaluate the raw flow data obtained from the different optical flow approaches.
 This makes it possible to verify an optical flow approach's ability to preserve facial movements without using any descriptor or encoding.
 For this purpose, we use a linear SVM classifier.
 The use of this basic classifier makes it possible to avoid more complex learning approaches that could favour a particular optical flow approach.

 In this experiment, we use only the standardized sequences with TIM2 (optical flow computed between two images: neutral and apex).
 The values representing the characteristic vector correspond to the raw optical flow values.
-Each pixel is characterized by three values: two values for the direction corresponding to the cosine and sine of the angle, and one value for the magnitude of the motion.
-Since the images have a size of $50\times50$, the characteristic vector reaches a size of $50\times50\times3$ = 7500.
-Table \ref{table_svm} contains the results obtained from the various evaluations.
+Each pixel is characterized by two values: one for the direction, and one value for the magnitude of the motion.
+Since the images have a size of $50\times50$, the characteristic vector reaches a size of $50\times50\times2$ = 5000.
+Figure \ref{fig:svm} shows the results obtained from the various evaluations.

-The results obtained by applying a basic classifier (in Table \ref{table_svm}), suggest that there is a difference in performance between the different optical flow approaches.
+The results obtained by applying a basic classifier suggest that there is a difference in performance between the different optical flow approaches.
 It is important to note that Farnebäck and TV-L1 methods that do not rely on recent motion approximation methods tend to provide better performance than recent approaches that perform well on MPI-Sintel such as EpicFlow based on a Deep Matching approach or PWC-net which are based on deep architectures.
-The performance of the Epicflow approach is relatively poor in comparison, largely because this approach is not well adapted to calculate the movement between two relatively different (distant in time) images, thus in the presence of important facial movements, mainly due to the matching method used.
-Although the FlowField approach is less effective than PWC-net on datasets such as MPI-Sintel, it stands out from other recent approaches in the context of facial expression recognition and achieves competitive results in this problem domain.
+The performance of the Epicflow approach is relatively poor in comparison, largely because this approach is not well adapted to calculate the movement between two relatively different (distant in time) images, thus in the presence of important facial movements, mainly due to the matching method used. \benjamin{It is interesting to note that recent approaches such as RAFT, GMA and NCUP do not obtain the best performances despite their good performance on the MPI-Sintel \marius{dataset}.
+However, these methods stand out from the others on more complex bases such as MMI, where despite the normalisation of the faces, small displacements of the face occur.} Although the FlowField approach is less effective than PWC-net on datasets such as MPI-Sintel, it stands out from other recent approaches in the context of facial expression recognition and achieves competitive results in this problem domain.
 This is because, unlike other recent approaches, FlowField does not require explicit regularization, smoothing (like median filtering) or a new data term.
 Instead it solely relies on patch matching techniques and a novel multi-scale matching strategy which appears to be better adapted for characterizing facial movement.